The recruitment and assessment process

-Our Fostering Manager has an overview of the pre-panel process to ensure regulatory compliance and quality control of the assessment.
-The Panel makes recommendations about the suitability of applicants to be approved as foster parents with Mosaic Foster Care.
+Our fostering manager has an overview of the pre-panel process to ensure regulatory compliance and quality control of the assessment.
+The panel makes recommendations about the suitability of applicants to be approved as foster farents with Mosaic Foster Care.

-Both Directors of the fostering agency are designated as Agency decision makers.
-One of the Agency decision makers is allocated to those applications being heard at each panel and they read and consider all the assessment information and take into account the Panel recommendation and make the decision to approve applicants or not, taking into account the Hoffstetter guidelines.
+The Director of the fostering agency is designated as agency decision maker.
+The agency decision maker reads and considers all the assessment information and takes into account the panel recommendation and makes the decision to approve applicants or not, taking into account the Hoffstetter guidelines.